Customize5773/SmartTrashBin-Arduino/README.md

 An Arduino-based smart trash bin system with automatic lid operation, fill-level monitoring, and IoT capabilities using ESP32.

+This project automates waste disposal and monitoring by combining sensor technology and IoT connectivity.
+The system detects user proximity to open and close the lid automatically using a servo motor, ensuring hands-free operation for improved hygiene.
+Dual ultrasonic sensors measure both external proximity and internal bin fill levels, providing accurate and real-time monitoring.

+The ESP32 microcontroller enables WiFi connectivity, allowing the system to send instant email notifications when the bin reaches a predefined fill threshold.
+An OLED display presents live status updates, including fill percentage and connection status, directly on the device.

+With modular, configurable code, the system can be adapted for various bin sizes and environments.
+It’s suitable for smart homes, offices, or public spaces seeking automated, contactless waste management and remote monitoring.

 ## Features
 - 👥 Proximity detection using HC-SR04 ultrasonic sensor
 - 🚪 Servo-controlled automatic lid opening/closing